geoschem/integrated_methane_inversion/docs/source/getting-started/imi-preview.rst

     to severe bias in the prior inventory) OR if the expected DOFS is low, consider: (a) using an improved prior inventory, (b) increasing the inversion period to incorporate more observations, and/or (c) increasing the prior error estimate.
-  - There is is indication of albedo-related artifacts in the XCH4 field, consider removing the affected observations.
+  - If there is indication of albedo-related artifacts in the XCH4 field, consider removing the affected observations.
 This can be done by modifying the TROPOMI data filters in ``/home/ubuntu/integrated_methane_inversion/src/inversion_scripts/filter_tropomi.py``.